Shinjan-saha/AWS-UG-KOL/README.md

 ## It also has an PWA(Progressive Web App )
 ### How to Install it:-
-#### Simply open it in chrome or any Browser & Click the # dot button & click "Install App"
+#### Simply open it in chrome or any Browser & Click the 3 dot button & click "Install App"
 <img width="250" src="./images/ireadmg/pwa.jpg">

 ## Visit The Website Here:-
 [Visit Here!](https://aws-ug-kol.vercel.app/)

+## It also Vercel Analytics Enable
+#### So We can see how many people has visited the Website, they are from where & from which devices they have visited